11 Meanings

 Soon all the suns will rise

-Peacekeeper, don't tell why
+Peacekeeper don't tell why

 Don't be afraid to fight

-Love is the sweet surprise
+Love is a sweet suprise

-When you thought you'd had your fill
+When you thought you had your fill

 This is not a test, it's not a drill